pvulakh/warbler/lecture_notes.md

 Go to `./app/assets`, save photo in your images folder, and whenever you want to reference this image's path, use the built-in rails helper `image_url` (or `asset_url`).
 If you want an HTML image tag, you can also use the built in `image_tag` helper method.

 Takeaway: don't put images in `./public`!
 Make use of the assets pipeline.
- FOR LATER: ADD CLASS to image tag, style it so it's not...like it is (driver will clone repo)

 How to access assets in diff parts of your app?
 - In rails views: `image_url`, `asset_url`, `image_tag`